 There are a couple of ways to filter your data in order to get the most relevant results.

 First, if you click the alert name in the Filters panel, you will find a drop-down menu with all the alerts you have in the current project.
 You can switch between different alerts here:

 Next are the Source buttons.
 You can toggle them to hide or add social networks to the stats:

-And the last one is the Date filter, which has five options for displaying your mentions:
+And the last one is the Date range filter, which has a few options for displaying recent stats as well as the Custom range filter:

 We have widgets that show the statistics depending on the parameters you provided in the filters.
 The cool thing here is that if only one alert is chosen, our widgets become interactive, i.e. you can click on them, and corresponding filters will be applied.
 The New mentions and the Top influencers widgets are always interactive and do not depend on the quantity of alerts.